pixie-io/docs.px.dev/content/en/05-reference/01-admin/09-user-mgmt.md

 <svg title='' src='admin/user-mgmt/user-removal-prompt.png'/>

 Once a user is removed, they will be automatically logged out from any active UI sessions and will be unable to query Pixie resources.

-If you mistakenly remove a user and need to add the user back, you can create a new invite link and send it to the user.
-The user will be able to use their existing credentials to log in and join your org.